Easy Seeded Sourdough Discard Crackers (no roll)

 sourdough discard cracker batter in a bowl

-2. Next, drain any excess water from the seeds and then add to the sourdough discard and melted butter mixture.
-Stir to combine.
+Drain excess water from the seeds (if any) and add to the discard and melted butter mixture.

 sourdough crackers spread out thin on a silicone baking mat

-2. Let them cool completely and store them in an airtight container.
+Let them cool completely and store them in an airtight container.
 I like to use an air-tight glass jar.
-You can just simply snap the crackers into bite-sized pieces, no need to use a knife or pizza cutter.

 How to serve sourdough discard crackers